Quadratic-like dynamics of cubic polynomials: Introduction

 \begin{thm}[Theorem A \cite{bopt14}] If $[f]\in \ol{\phd}_d$, then $f$ has a fixed non-repelling point, no repelling periodic cutpoints in $J(f)$, and all its non-repelling periodic points, except at most one fixed point, have multiplier 1. \end{thm}

-Actually, in \cite{bopt14} we claim that all non-repelling periodic \emph{cutpoints} in the Julia set $J(f)$, except perhaps $0$, have multiplier 1; still, literally repeating the same arguments one proves the version of Theorem A \cite{bopt14} given by Theorem~\ref{t:prophd}.
-This motivates Definition~\ref{d:cubio} in which we define a special set $\cu$ such that $\ol\phd_3\subset \cu$.
+Actually, in \cite{bopt14} we claim that all non-repelling periodic \emph{cutpoints} in the Julia set $J(f)$, except perhaps $0$, have multiplier 1; still, literally repeating the same arguments one proves the version of \cite[Theorem A]{bopt14} given by Theorem~\ref{t:prophd}.
+This motivates Definition~\ref{d:cubio}, in which we define a special set $\cu$ such that $\ol\phd_3\subset \cu$.

 \begin{dfn}[\cite{bopt14}] Let $\cu$ be the family of classes of cubic polynomials $f$ with connected $J(f)$ such that $f$ has a non-repelling fixed point, no repelling periodic cutpoints in $J(f)$, and all its non-repelling periodic points, except at most one fixed point, have multiplier 1.
-The family $\cu$ is called the \emph{Main Cubioid}, and a polynomial $f$ with $[f]\in \cu$ is said to be \emph{cubioidal}. \end{dfn}
+The family $\cu$ is called the \emph{Main Cubioid}. \end{dfn}

 Let $\Fc$ be the space of polynomials